virtual-labs/exp-dev-reference/best-practices/README.md

 ### General Principles
    It is imperative to
-   1. Organize complexity.
+   1. Organize complexity
-   2. Maximize clarity and readability of code.
+   2. Maximize clarity and readability of code
-   3. Avoid copying-and-pasting code.
-   4. Leave the code you work on in a better state than before you started.
+   3. Optimize usability and performance
+   4. Review early, test frequently
+   5. Follow standards and keep the code compliant with latest standards
+   6. Use open-source libraries with large communities and active development and support
+   7. Use mature tools that are fit for the task at hand

+### Architecture Style
+   1. Make the experiments into static sites
+   2. Use server-side components only when there's no alternative
+   3. Add dynamic functionality through services

+### Performace and Usability
+   1. Write code for mobile form-factor and expand it to work on larger screens
+   1. Performance should be a fore-thought, not an after-thought
+   1. Use light-weight, high performance libraries
+   1. Always keep the target audience in mind.
+Our primary users are from India with inconsistent network speeds and low-powered mobile devices

 ### Keep the source clean
    1. Always delete unused code.
 Including variables and